ramwin/resume/README_eng.md

 <div id="tv"></div>

-#### order data analysis
+#### Order data analysis
-* introduction: Use the order provided by the customer, build a website for data analysis
+* Introduction: Use the order provided by the customer, build a website for data analysis
-* techology: flask, python, e-charts, redis
+* Techology: flask, python, e-charts, redis
-* responsibility:
+* Responsibility:
     0. the backend server of the website
     1. optimize the database, use memory database (redis) to accelerate the query speed
     3. provice the API for front end engineer
 * [See details](./tv/README.md)

-#### spider script
+#### Spider script
-* introduction: crawl the environment data using scrpy, mysql, cron
+* Introduction: crawl the environment data using scrpy, mysql, cron
-* data source:
+* Data source:
     * [PM25.in](http://pm25.in/);
     * [green breathe](http://www.pm25.com);
     * [The national surface water quality automatic detection in real time data publishing system](http://58.68.130.147/);